-One is that it was custom designed from customer input looking for a lower cost version of SIG’s MPX.
+One is that it was custom designed from customer input looking for a lower-cost version of Sig’s MPX.
 And a version that had more features, but didn’t lose the MPX’s closed rotating bolt design.

 Another is that the Copperhead was created specifically for the US Army and its Sub Compact Weapon program.
 Whether that’s entirely true or not is speculation, but the Copperhead has already received numerous government contracts since its debut at the 2019 SHOT Show in Las Vegas.

-SIG MPX Copperhead Features And Changes
+Sig MPX Copperhead Features

-1. Rapid Deploy PCB Brace
+1 Rapid Deploy PCB Brace

 When fully extended, this brace rotates to allow the user the ability to contour with the pistol itself.

-2. 20 Round Magazine
+2 20 Round Magazine

 The Copperhead’s reduced magazine only adds to its conceal ability and deployability.

-3. Integrated Flash Hider
+3 Integrated Flash Hider

 With the Copperhead’s integrated flash hider, the crown of the barrel is protected and the overall length is kept short.

-4. Ultra-short Integrated 3 and 1/2 Inch Barrel
+4 Ultra-Short Integrated 3 1/2 Inch Barrel

 This barrel is designed for maximum deployment in all situations.

-SIG MPX Copperhead – Our Take
+Sig Mpx Copperhead Review – Our Take

 At first glance, the MPX Copperhead is a beautifully designed weapon.
-It really is a head turner with its sleek, yet simple profile and custom Cerakote finish.
+It really is a head-turner with its sleek, yet simple profile and custom Cerakote finish.
 But don’t let its simplicity fool you.
 The Copperhead is packed full of awesome and useful features.

-SIG continues its trend of putting their customers and clients first with their MPX standard ambidextrous controls.
+SIG continues its trend of putting its customers and clients first with their MPX standard ambidextrous controls.
 This may seem trivial, but using controls that are natural to your body make all the difference–especially in a high-action scenario.
 We wish that some of these ambi-controls were on our Sig MCX Rattler (ahem…Sig).

 Although the Copperhead has been swapped to a monolithic upper, that doesn’t mean that you can’t use your fair share of attachments.
 The Copperhead ships with a full-length Picatinny rail (as requested by the US Army) making sure that you can utilize any sights or optics devices you choose.
-There’s also a three slot Picatinny on the rear of the weapon allowing for the use of various sling or stock attachments.
+There’s also a three-slot Picatinny on the rear of the weapon allowing for the use of various sling or stock attachments.
 And that can definitely come in handy.

 One of the nicest features to come with the Copperhead is the collapsable brace integrated into the receiver.
-The SIG PCB (Pivoting Contour Brace) allows the shooter to really get down on the sights and maneuver around to better target.
+The SIG PCB (Pivoting Contour Brace) allows the shooter to really get down on the sights and maneuver around to a better target.

 Now, let’s talk about that barrel.
 The Copperhead comes standard with a 3 1/2 inch barrel.
-This is yet another tactic employed by SIG to maintain peak deployability.
-But there’s one thing about it that I’m not so keen on: the barrel’s flash-hider is permanent with no threads.
+This is yet another tactic employed by Sig to maintain peak deployability.
+But there’s one thing about it that I’m not so keen on the barrel’s flash-hider is permanent with no threads.
 That means no suppressor or barrel attachments.

 This is my only real gripe with the MPX Copperhead.
 One of the main reasons for a sub-calibered “not-a-rifle” is to be able to shoot with a silencer.
 If you agree, then the standard Sig MPX might be for you.
-Or… you can swap the barrel with any other MPX barrel to get the threads you desire.
+Or… you can swap the barrel with any other MPX barrel to get the threads you desire